 The application was still in progress when the Regional Centre planning documents were planned to go to Regional Council.
 The Regional Centre planning documents would replace portions of the Halifax Municipal Planning Strategy and Halifax Peninsula Land Use By-law, including the policies and provisions that applied to 2032-2050 Robie Street.
 In June 2019, Regional Council directed staff to amend the proposed Regional Centre planning documents to allow for the development of 2032-2050 Robie Street, as detailed in the June 4, 2019 Staff Report under Case 19281.

 In September 2019, Regional Council adopted the Regional Centre Secondary Municipal Planning Strategy (RCSMPS) and the Regional Centre Land Use By-law.
-Section 10.10.2 of the RCSMPS contains site specific policies to enable Council to consider a development agreement for a single residential tower no greater than 85 metres in height, located atop a two-storey podium containing primarily commercial uses at 2032-2050 Robie Street.
+Section 10.10.2 of the RCSMPS contains site specific policies to enable Council to consider a development agreement for a single residential tower no greater than 85 metres in height, located atop a two-storey podium, with primarily commercial uses on the ground floor at 2032-2050 Robie Street.

-Pursuant to policies 10.29 and 10.30, the applicant wishes to enter into a Development Agreement to allow a mixed-use building at 2032-2050 Robie Street, Halifax.
+Pursuant to policies 10.29 and 10.30 of the RCSMPS, the applicant wishes to enter into a Development Agreement to allow a mixed-use building at 2032-2050 Robie Street, Halifax.
 The major aspects of the proposal are as follows:

 There are two existing development agreements on the subject site.
-One to allow the funeral home development and the other to allow vehicular parking.
+One to allow the funeral home development and the other to allow a parking lot.
 Both agreements will be discharged prior to Council making a decision on entering into a new development agreement.

 The Development Plans (provided below) outline the development proposal in detail, and include information related to the proposed building design, landscaping, access and parking, servicing, and traffic impacts.